CryDotCom/Ono-Post-Extractor/README.md

 --------------------------------

-_These script are made with the help of AI._
+_These scripts are made with the help of AI._